(COURTESY KAYTLYN NADJIWON)

 Nadjiwon began beading part-time for a while, and practiced on and off without much consistency.

-However, in the darkest of times, this trade helped her in a way she did not expect.
+In the darkest of times, this trade helped her in a way she did not expect.
 Her mother was in the hospital for a week before she passed, and this, of course, was a time spent in dreaded uncertainty.
 When Kole brought her bead supplies during those trying times, she was surprised by how meaningful this craft became.

 “I had just started beading a Monarch butterfly.
 It was very therapeutic, something to focus on,” said Nadjiwon.